emse-sas-lab/SCAbox-notebook/README.md

 port and perform an attack.
 It is part of the [SCABox](https://emse-sas-lab.github.io/SCAbox/) project.

 - Library : tools to perform attack, serial communication and correlation
+- Notebook: A demo notebook to launch simple SCA attacks

 ## Features